-The project entitled “The Modernization, Conservation and Digitisation of Historical Facilities of the Museum of Warsaw’s Principal Seat at the Old Market Square [Rynek Starego Miasta] in Warsaw” benefits from support funding under the European Economic Area Financial Mechanism and the Norwegian Financial Mechanism in “The Conservation and Revitalisation of Cultural Heritage” programme area.
-The support is provided by the Norwegian Funds and the EEA funds from Iceland, Liechtenstein and Norway, as well as local resources.
+The project officially called “The Modernization, Conservation and Digitisation of Historical Facilities of the Museum of Warsaw’s Principal Seat at the Old Market Square [Rynek Starego Miasta] in Warsaw” was completed thanks to the generous support funding under the European Economic Area Financial Mechanism and the Norwegian Financial Mechanism in “The Conservation and Revitalisation of Cultural Heritage” programme area.
+The support was provided by the Norwegian Funds and the EEA funds from Iceland, Liechtenstein and Norway, as well as local resources.

 Where do ”Warsawers” come from?

 ”Skąd się biorą warszawiacy?”
-(Where do ”Warsawers” come from?) - social, economic and cultural consequences of the migration) – conference & book that addresses the question of our identity - now out (PL version only).
+(Where do ”Warsawers” come from?) - social, economic and cultural consequences of the migration) – conference & book addressing the question of our identity - now out (PL version only).

 Norwegian guests visit MoW’s new interiors

 Prof. Brita Brenna (Centre for Museum Studies, University of Oslo) brought her students along to visit our museum today.

 The University Museum of Bergen and the Museum of Warsaw presented a conference on the newest ideas of museology.
 That was the opportunity to meet museum experts from Norway and Poland few months before the re-opening of the Museum of Warsaw and its new core exhibition Things of Warsaw.